grafana/writers-toolkit/docs/sources/structure/_index.md

 # Documentation structure

-The Grafana Labs Docs squad makes intentional decisions about how to organize and structure product documentation.
+The Grafana Labs documentation team makes intentional decisions about how to organize and structure product documentation.
 The topic levels discussed on this page reflect common user goals.
 For example, a first-time Grafana user must understand the basic concepts before installing the product.